guugs/leafs_predictor/README.md

 This tool uses an elo-style model to predict outcomes across multiple simulations.
 Each NHL team has been assigned an Elo-style rating (more on that later).
 This elo-rating represents their skill-level relative to the rest of the league.

-For the Toronto Maple leafs in particular, their 2025 offseason transactions (most notably the departure of Mitch Marner) are factored into their elo rating).
+For the Toronto Maple Leafs in particular, their 2025 offseason transactions (most notably the departure of Mitch Marner) are factored into their elo rating.

 ## The Elo Rating 📈